R-Rated Movies — Yes or No?

 In other words, be careful to not to become shackled to the thing you’re convinced you have the freedom to practice, like viewing movies.
 As the proverb goes: “Everything in moderation,” meaning do nothing in excess.
 Too much of anything is bad.

-For more on the importance of guarding your heart see this teaching.
+For more on the importance of guarding your heart see this article.

 comments powered by Disqus